Antibiotic prescribing

 About this data

 Antibiotic consumption is expressed as the number of defined daily doses (DDDs) per 1,000 inhabitants per day.
 DDD is the assumed average maintenance dose per day for a drug used for its main indication in adults.
-DDDs are assigned to each active ingredient(s) in a given therapeutic class by international expert consensus.
-DDDs do not necessarily reflect the average daily dose actually used in a given country.
+DDDs are assigned to each active ingredient(s) in each therapeutic class by international expert consensus.
+DDDs do not necessarily reflect the average daily dose used in a given country.

 ECDC data

 Countries may provide sales data, reimbursement data, or both.
 Sales data include the consumption of antibiotics obtained with or without prescription, while reimbursement data only include antibiotics obtained with prescription.
-The extent of consumption not included when using reimbursement data varies by country.
-Data for Austria, Belgium, Germany and the United Kingdom are reimbursement data.
-Data for Finland, France, Greece, Ireland, the Netherlands and Sweden are sales data.
-Data for Portugal and Spain are both reimbursement and sales data.
+The extent of consumption not included when using reimbursement data varies by country and potentially by year.
 For more information, see the ECDC website.

 Comments